 WordPress: Why is it vulnerable to security threats?

 WordPress is one of the CMS platforms that have evolved significantly over the past decade.
 Besides being created on open-source frameworks, its shared development environment has also acted as one of the potent causes behind its vulnerability.

-These “hackers” are not only humans but the single and group of bots as well.
+These “hackers” are not only humans but a single group of bots as well.
 While a human sits in front of the machine manually planning the attack, he can also set an automated script at play to corrupt your site.
 Your site is even vulnerable to the botnet or a group of machines backing a set of programs controlled by a central server.